-Wrong: Nintendo skipped the Wii HD and went straight to a new, more powerful console with a new control system, known as the Wii U, and even though Pachter denies it’s a next-gen console, it’s certainly not just a Wii HD.
-Meanwhile, Microsoft and Sony are reportedly both working on new consoles that are expected to launch in 2013 or 2014.
+Very wrong: Nintendo skipped the Wii HD and went straight to a new, more powerful console with a new control system, known as the Wii U, and even though Pachter denies it’s a next-gen console, it’s certainly not just a Wii HD.
+Within a year of its release, Microsoft and Sony had announced their own next-gen systems to launch in 2013.

 Oct 2009: Xbox Live to possibly double in cost in next few years.

 Unknown: The advantage of saying up to a certain amount is, if it’s less, you still can claim you’re right.
 So the $10 yearly raise in 2010 means Pachter was right in saying the price would go up.
 And since he gave himself “a few years,’ it could go up again, although the $100 he suggested still seems far off.

 Sept.
 2010: Predicts Microsoft will soon introduce a $100 “platinum” Xbox live membership

 Wrong: We’re still waiting on that.

 July 2007: 360 Elite will drop from $479 to $399.

 Partially Correct: In August 2007, Elite dropped to $449.
 But it didn’t reach $400 until around a year after that.

 Jun 2010: No price cut coming for PS3.